microsoft/SWE-bench-Live/Development.md

 }
 ```

+Set `cmd_timeout` to 60min for Linux and 90min for Windows.
+Each worker usually takes 4 CPUs and 16GB RAM, so determine `workers` based on the specifications of your machine.

-Prepare your llm API Key.
+Prepare your llm API key and TAVILY API key (for web search tool).

 ```shell
 export OPENAI_API_KEY=...